Algeria–Malaysia relations

+Algeria–Malaysia relations are the bilateral relations between Algeria and Malaysia.
 Algeria has an embassy in Kuala Lumpur, and Malaysia has an embassy in Algiers.
+Both countries are members of the Organisation of Islamic Cooperation and Non-Aligned Movement.

 History

 The Algerian embassy in Malaysia was opened in 1993 with the Algerian President Abdelaziz Bouteflika visiting Malaysia twice in 2003, for the NAM and OIC Summits.
 Malaysian Prime Minister Mahathir Mohamad reciprocated the visit in the same year, during which several agreements were signed concerning bilateral trade, information and communication technology as well as co-operation between the Algeria Press Service and Bernama news agency.